 3. Peer group

-The peer group is made of the contemporaries of a child for instance children he interacts, plays and studies with.
-His peer group influences a child in his growing years because they share common characteristics and are at the same stage of socialisation.
+The peer group is made of the contemporaries of a child for instance children he interacts, plays, and studies with.
+His peer group influences a child in his growing years because they share common characteristics and are at the same stage of socialization.
 He learns crucial lessons from this group through spontaneous interactions with each other.

 A child feels the need to exhibit the same characteristics as other members in the peer group so that he can be accepted in it freely.
 At this stage in life, the peer group has more influence than the family group and this is why in cases of conflict in standards the child will withdraw from the family environment and absorb the values, views, and norms of his peer group.